DEFRA/sroc-service-team/releasing/cha/schedule.md

 ### Create calendar appointment

-Once a date and time has been confirmed create a calendar appointment and add the shared web-ops account **SM-Defra-ddts-aws-webops** and CM team's QA as `required`.
-Add the rest of the tech team as `optional`.
+Once a date and time has been confirmed create a calendar appointment and add the shared web-ops account **SM-Defra-ddts-aws-webops** and the CM team's QA as `required`.
+Add the rest of the CM tech team as `optional`.
 Use the following template for the title and content

 ```text
 title: CHA RFC CHG0053450 v0.14.1